sucho-archiving/sucho-archiving.github.io/wacz-upload-aws.md

 title: Uploading WACZ to AWS
 ---

 If you have a big WACZ file that you can't submit via the Google Form, follow these instructions to upload your WACZ directly to our S3 bucket.
+If you need to upload more complicated data, like custom scraping results or a failed crawl, you need to request your own upload credentials so that you get access to your personal [AWS upload folder](/folder-upload-aws).

 # Installation